LamaKami/local-pass-sync/README.md

 ### Good to know:
 * It takes some time on a raspberry to unlock and lock the files.
 On a Pi 4 it takes xx seconds to update the file.
+* Make a backup of the keepass file if something goes wrong

 ### Additional TODOs
 * File history on the server for each client
+* Improving logging

 ## Acknowledgment:<br>